GoXLR-on-Linux/goxlr-utility/README.md

 ## Setting Permissions
 Copy `50-goxlr.rules` to `/etc/udev/rules.d/` and then reload with `sudo udevadm control --reload-rules`

-## Running
+## Running test demo

 For now `cargo build && sudo ./target/debug/goxlr-cli`.

-An actual application coming Soon™.
+## Running daemon & client

+- First build the project with `cargo build`.
+- Start the daemon with `sudo ./target/debug/goxlr-daemon`
+- Interact with it using `./target/debug/goxlr-client`